Parvo in Dogs

 Keep your puppy in a quiet area to rest.
 Your puppy is sick, and they need to conserve as much energy as possible.

-To kill the disease in your yard and home you must bleach everything (DC&R is the better option and you can purchase it at Tractor Supply).
+To kill the disease you must bleach everything (DC&R is the better option and you can purchase it at Tractor Supply).
 For the Bleach Treatment use, 5% Bleach to water.
 The Bleach will not ruin your grass, but can effectively kill the virus (Again DC&R is more effective at killing the parvo virus).
 Bleach everything your puppy may have come in contact with, clothes, toys, etc.

 Lastly, contact Eddie if you have any questions.
 He has helped hundreds of families save their furry friends also.
 His phone is 302-272-3625.
 Also, you can see some of his videos here.

 Dog breeds such as the Doberman Pinschers, Pit Bulls, German Shepherds, Labrador retrievers, and Rottweilers have all the earmarks of being more prone to getting tainted.

 The most common form of transmission is from one dog to another is through their feces.
 Given the right conditions, the virus can survive for up to 9 months.

 The parvo in dogs virus that causes this is released (in large capacity) in the infected puppy’s stool for almost a month after the infection.
 This infection can pass through ingestion or direct contact with the infected.

 Parvo can be conveyed in an adult dog, that reflects no external symptoms, yet the disease can show in their stool.
 The virus disease is not an airborne virus, but transmissions happen through birds and the sole of your shoes.

-Without Parvo Treatment 85% of dogs infections with the virus will die.
+85% of dogs with this infection will die.
 However, after reading this, you should be in the 50% group that survives if treated.
 First off, Vaccination is the best way to protect them.
 It’s best to start the prevention procedure when your puppy is 6 – 8 weeks old.

 Here is the Puppy Booster Schedule by Weeks of Age: